ActiveInferenceInstitute/ActiveInferenceCategoryTheory/IntroSyllabus.md

 2. St. Clere Smithe: Abstract, Chapter 1

 **Activities:**
 1. *Getting to know terms.* Play with the terms in the Abstract and Chapter 1 of St. Clere Smithe however your brain works best.
-The goal is to become familiar with the words, not to know what them mean yet.
+The goal is to become familiar with the words, not to know what they mean yet.
 List them on various different pieces of paper and color them in, make a spreadsheet or table.
 Form hypotheses of how they connect with what you already know.

 ## Foundations